TiagoAMarques/AnIntro2RTutorial/README.md

 - [An R companion to Statistical Thinking for the 21st Century](https://statsthinking21.github.io/statsthinking21-R-site/) a free companion to the book An R companion to Statistical Thinking for the 21st Century 2020 by Russell A. Poldrack

 - [The R Language: An Engine for Bioinformatics and Data Science](https://doi.org/10.3390/life12050648) Giorgi et al. describe the history of the R language.
-I use one of their images in the powerpoint [Quick introduction to R and R Studio](https://github.com/TiagoAMarques/AnIntro2RTutorial/blob/master/Quick%20introduction%20to%20R%20and%20R%20Studio.pptx)

 - [Ten simple rules for teaching yourself R ](https://doi.org/10.1371/journal.pcbi.1010372) - Lawler et al. with a "Ten simple rules" paper for teaching yourself R

 - [Telling Stories with Data: With Applications in R](https://tellingstorieswithdata.com/) - a great book by @RohanAlexander [Rohan Alexander](https://rohanalexander.com/) about telling stories with data.
 Effective and reliable stories in a reproducible framework.

 - [Developing a Cancer Atlas using Bayesian Methods: A Practical Guide for Application and Interpretation](https://atlas.cancer.org.au/developing-a-cancer-atlas/index.html)

-- [Ten awesome R Markdown tricks](https://towardsdatascience.com/ten-awesome-r-markdown-tricks-56ef6d41098): R Markdown is more versatile than you might think by Keith McNulty (Dec 18, 2020, 8 min read).
-A preview: "Though I code in both R and Python, R Markdown is my only route for writing reports, blogs or books.
-It is incredibly flexible, has many beautiful design options and supports many output formats really nicely.
-If you have never worked in R Markdown, I highly recommend it.
-If you have worked in it before, here are ten little tricks I’ve learned which have served me well in numerous projects, and which highlight how flexible it is."

 - [A course on GAM's](https://noamross.github.io/gams-in-r-course/) by Noam Ross